iEscapedVim/Waydroid-Installer/README.md

-# AutoDroid
+# Waydroid-Installer

- AutoDroid is an automated script to install waydroid on Arch or Arch Based Linux Distros
+ Waydroid-Installer is an automated script to install waydroid on Arch or Arch Based Linux Distros

 # Overview

 This shell script automates the installation of Waydroid on Arch Linux.
 Waydroid is an Android application compatibility layer for Linux that allows you to run Android applications on your Arch Linux desktop.
 This script downloads and installs Waydroid from the official GitHub repository, and starts the required services.